Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

-We proceed by induction on the iteration of the above top-down coloring algorithm.
-It is easy to see that when no link is colored the condition for admissibility and both invariant hold.
-Now consider the iteration before coloring link $\ell=uv$.
-By induction hypothesis, the partial coloring satisfies the admissibility condition as well as invariant (a) and (b).
-Consider an edge $e\in P_\ell$, and assume WLOG $e\in \Rv$.
-By the induction hypothesis, $e$ is missing 8,3,1 or 0 colors before coloring $\ell$.
-If $e$ is missing 8 colors, all the colors we give to $\ell$ are new for $e$, hence after coloring $\ell$, $e$ will miss 3 colors.
-Otherwise if $e$ is missing three colors, $e\in \Rv^3$.
-But notice in all coloring rule $\ell$ will be colored with at least two colors from $c_3(\Rv)$.
-This means that after coloring $\ell$, edge $e$ will miss at most one color.
-So invariant (a) holds after coloring $\ell$.
-Now, suppose $\ell$ is a leaf-matching link for $T$.
-Let $e_u$ and $e_v$ be the leaf edges incident on $u$ and $v$, respectively.
-If $\ell$ is not bad, then either $e_u$ or $e_v$ are missing 8 colors.
-Therefore, clearly there is color that both $e_u$ and $e_v$ are missing.
-Otherwise $\ell$ is bad.
-Let $\ell_u$ and $\ell_v$ be the other links incident on $u$ and $v$, respectively.
-Since leaf-matching links for $G$ are disjoint, both $\ell_u$ and $\ell_v$ are not leaf-matching.
-Since $\ell$ is bad, both $\ell_u$ and $\ell_v$ are colored before coloring $\ell$.
-Assume that $\ell_v$ was colored before $\ell_u$ in the partial coloring.
-The other case is symmetric.
-When coloring $\ell_v$ the coloring rule is that of Case 2a.
-This rule ensures that the set of colors we give to $\ell_v$ has three common element with the set of colors we gave to $\ell_u$.
-Also, the set of colors that $e_u$ and $e_v$ received in the partial coloring before coloring $\ell$ are exactly the colors in $\ell_u$ and $\ell_v$, respectively.
-In addition $e_u$ and $e_v$ miss exactly three colors in this partial coloring.
-Therefore, it cannot be the case that the set of colors $e_u$ is missing is disjoint from the colors that $e_v$ is missing.
+Now consider the case in which $u$ is a leaf in $T$ and $v$ is an internal vertex of $T$.
+Suppose $u$ has leaf-mate $w$ adjacent to link $\ell_w$ (which is not a leaf-matching link).
+Moreover, we can assume that both $u$ and $w$ have degree three in $H$.
+If $\ell_w$ is to be colored after $\ell$, then $e_w$ is missing eight colors both before and after coloring $\ell$.
+Therefore, clearly there is a color that both $e_u$ and $e_w$ are missing after coloring $\ell$.
+Now, consider the remaining case: assume that $\ell_w$ was colored before $\ell$ in the partial coloring.
+Then when coloring $\ell$ the coloring rule is that of Case 2a.
+This rule ensures that the set of colors we give to $\ell$ has three common elements with the set of colors we gave to $\ell_w$.
+After coloring $\ell$, the set of the colors that $e_u$ and $e_w$ received are exactly the colors in $\ell$ and $\ell_w$, respectively.
+In addition $e_u$ and $e_w$ each miss exactly three colors in this partial coloring.
+Therefore, the set of colors $e_u$ is missing is not disjoint from the colors that $e_w$ is missing, and both $e_u$ and $e_w$ are missing a common color. \end{cproof}